rubigo/pwd/README.md

-Specification is adapted from the *The Open Group Base Specifications Issue 7*, [section XCU `pwd`](http://pubs.opengroup.org/onlinepubs/9699919799/nframe.html), to be as compatible with the POSIX standard as possible (or as practical).
+Specification is adapted from the *The Open Group Base Specifications Issue 7*, [section XCU `pwd`](http://pubs.opengroup.org/onlinepubs/9699919799/nframe.html), to be as compatible with the POSIX standard as possible (or as practical) as well as existing implementations.

 ### Synopsis